-For more than 30 years, the Geyer family has worked cooperatively with other family farms in the Mid-Atlantic growing region.
-Agriberry Farm provides direct support to those farms by helping to bring the bounty of their fields and orchards to a broader range of markets and consumers, thereby expanding the variety of fruits available at all markets each week.
-Here are some of our favorite growers:
+For more than 30 years, Anne and Chuck Geyer have worked cooperatively with other family farms growing exceptional fruit in the Mid-Atlantic growing region.
+Agriberry Farm provides direct support to those multi-generational farm families by helping to connect the bounty of their fields and orchards to a broader range of markets and CSA members.
+Here are some of our favorite multi-year Partner Farmers:

 Good neighbors are a blessing, and good neighbors who farm–they are worth their weight in delicious fruit!
 The Rice family has owned Hanovertown Farm for many generations.Their diverse pursuits include cattle and grain production, as well as the only fruit “annuals” we include in our CSAs each year–cantaloupes and watermelons.

 Rinker Orchard is a third-generation apple orchard not far from Winchester, VA, including pick-your-own apples.
 Dudley Rinker added the cider press in 1986, which has expanded greatly over the years, currently producing more than 100,000 gallons of flash-pasteurized apple cider that is adored by loyal fans every Fall.

 Saunders Brothers, Piney River, VA